Europe Can Increasingly Be A Driver For Tesla Sales

 The report from Bloomberg also estimated that ion battery prices would fall over 70% by 2030.
 By 2040, EVs will displace 8 million barrels of transport fuel per day and add 5% to global electricity consumption.
 Numerous other reports agree with this to varying degrees.

 Already EV sales are moving forward in Europe and China.
 Recent figures show a rise of 28% so far this year in Europe.
 There are many indicators of this.
 Recent figures for China show that sales of plug-in hybrids and battery electric cars rose by 36% in the first 6 months of the year.

-This is on the back of Government incentives, Government legislation of air quality and, most importantly, on the fall in battery prices.
+This is on the back of Government incentives, Government legislation of air quality, and, most importantly, on the fall in battery prices.
 Lithium-ion cell prices have fallen by 75% since 2010.
-These falls are expected to continue.
-Just 6 years ago the average EV battery cost US$1000 per kilowatt hour.
+These drops are expected to continue.
+Just 6 years ago, the average EV battery cost US$1000 per kilowatt hour.
 Today that figure is under US$350.
 It is expected to fall in the next few years to US$125.

 This demand will necessitate the construction of at least 35 Gigafactories the size of Tesla's Nevada gigafactory by 2030, according to some conservative estimates.
 Others think the figure will be much more than that.
-Volkswagen (OTCMKTS:OTCPK:VLKAY) recently stated they saw a need for a further 40 gigafactories by 2025 with the auto industry alone needing 1.5 terawatt-hours by then.
+Volkswagen (OTCPK:VLKAY) recently stated they saw a need for a further 40 gigafactories by 2025 with the auto industry alone needing 1.5 terawatt hours by then.

 My article in January gave details of the likely surge in Gigafactory construction.
-This will be lead by EV and battery storage demand in Europe and Asia.
-A whole host of new battery factories in on the drawing-board in Europe.
+This will be led by EV and battery storage demand in Europe and Asia.
+A whole host of new battery factories on the drawing board in Europe.

-Europe-The Big Picture.
+Europe - The Big Picture.

 Country after country in Europe has set out their targets for EV adoption.
-Most recently the French Government declared they aimed to have only EV's on the roads by 2040.
+Most recently, the French Government declared they aimed to have only EVs on the roads by 2040.
 This means that no gasoline or diesel vehicles will be allowed on the roads as from that date.
 Older cars will need to be traded in, probably with some form of Government assistance.
 50% of the country's electricity is generated from nuclear sources.
-So EV's in France have an even wider carbon footprint gap with fossil fuel cars than normal.
+So EVs in France have an even wider carbon footprint gap with fossil fuel cars than normal.

-Germany has a target for 1 million EV's on the road by 2020 and 6 million EV's on the road by 2030.
+Germany has a target for 1 million EVs on the road by 2020 and 6 million EVs on the road by 2030.
 This is thought to be over-ambitious by many.
 The Netherlands and Norway plan to phase out all fossil fuel autos by 2025.

 In Norway EV cynics wrongly suggested that EV sales would fall off a cliff once incentives were scaled back.
 They were wrong.
-EV's accounted for 29% of all sales last year.
-On the roads there are 100,00 EV's in a country of just 5.2 million people.
+EVs accounted for 29% of all sales last year.
+On the roads there are 100,00 EVs in a country of just 5.2 million people.
 It is expected that by 2020, this proportion will rise to 70%.
 The Government expects the end of fossil fuel auto sales by 2025.

 Charging points for every 50 kilometres of road are being installed.
 Norway has the advantage of being a relatively small and affluent country with cheap electricity due to its hydropower surplus.
-This has the added advantage of meaning that there is virtually zero carbon footprint for the country's EV's.
+This has the added advantage of meaning that there is virtually zero carbon footprint for the country's EVs.
 Others in Europe are following at their own pace.

-In the U.K. take-up of EV's has been slower due to very few Government incentives.
-However a recent report shows that the take-up rate is suddenly accelerating despite no substantial new Government encouragement.
+In the U.K. take-up of EVs has been slower due to very few Government incentives.
+However, a recent report shows that the take-up rate is suddenly accelerating despite no substantial new Government encouragement.
 A drop in auto leasing costs, lower running costs and lower servicing costs are all encouraging consumers.
 A roll-out of lamp-post and workplace charging points has further encouraged buyers.
 As in Paris, EV car sharing clubs are proving popular.
 This may be seen as an indication that EV sales are not dependent upon Government incentives.

 Figures published by the IEA (International Energy Agency) provide details of Government targets around the world.
 These figures are for the period 2016 to 2020.
-They look at the share of EV's as a percentage of total autos.
+They look at the share of EVs as a percentage of total autos.
 They tell an interesting story.
 European countries lead the way almost completely.

 Austria = 13%